Women & Money

 There’s never been a better time for women to take control of their financial futures.
 Even if financial equality has not been achieved, women are more financially successful and independent than ever before.
 With that success comes more responsibility to organize and manage their financial health.

-- There are over 11 million female-owned businesses in America, generating more than $1.5 trillion in annual revenue.
+- There are over 11.6 million female-owned businesses in America, employing nearly 9 million people, and generating more than $1.7 trillion in annual revenue.

 - Women are starting new companies at twice the rate of men, according to the National Foundation for Women Business Owners.